 - Cut a highlight out of white using a knife.
 A sliver of a moon shape works best.

-- Draw smiles onto each light bulb using black food coloring marker.
+- Draw smiles onto each light bulb using a black food coloring marker.

 - If you don't have a marker, you can roll some black modeling chocolate into a thin log to use for the smile.